 Sherry Pedro Ximenez Hidalgo

 In the second half of s.
-XIX the Hidalgo family begins the winemaking activity screeds based on wine and vineyards of his property.
+XIX, the Hidalgo family begins the winemaking activity screeds based on wine and vineyards of his property.

 So in Jerez we can distinguish different varieties of wine:

-The Amontillados: Wines of great personality in which two stages of parenting, their biological ancestry Thinner almond aromas and accentuating their oxidative distinguished bouquet.
+The Amontillados: Wines of a great personality in two stages of parenting, their biological ancestry, Thinner almond aromas and accentuating their oxidative distinguished bouquet.

 Odorous: Considered by many the quintessential sherry wines are full-bodied, toasty aromas and noble woods resulting from their long ageing.

 Faced with these wines from the Palomino grape variety, there are two varieties from Pedro Ximenez and Moscatel.
 Both are very sweet due to their high sugar sun exposure before pressing (soleus) and incomplete fermentation.
 They are dark in colour and have the aroma of raisin fruit.